ROCm/rocBLAS/docs/install/Linux_Install_Guide.rst

 Dependencies are listed in the script ``install.sh``.
 Passing the ``-d`` flag to ``install.sh`` installs the dependencies.

-However, for the test and benchmark clients' host reference BLAS, it is recommended that you manually download and install AMD's ILP64 version of AOCL-BLAS 4.2 from https://www.amd.com/en/developer/aocl.html.
+However, for the test and benchmark clients' host reference BLAS, it is recommended that you manually download and install AMD's ILP64 version of AOCL-BLAS 4.2 gcc from https://www.amd.com/en/developer/aocl.html.
 If you download and install the full AOCL packages into their default locations, or only download the BLIS archive files and extract into the build directory deps subfolder, then this reference BLAS should be found by the clients ``CMakeLists.txt``.
 Note, if you only use the ``install.sh -d`` dependency script based BLIS download and install, you may experience ``rocblas-test`` stress test failures due to 32-bit integer overflow on the host unless you exclude the stress tests via command line argument ``--gtest_filter=-*stress*``.